Table of Contents

 Playing seventh chords in context

 Seventh chords typically exist in songs with other seventh chords.
-A great example of this is in the jazz standard Autumn Leaves.
-In this song, you have dominant seventh chords, minor seventh chords, major seventh chords and half diminished seventh chords.
-The lesson below gives you the seventh chords above the notation, try playing the right-hand melody in the video and use seventh chords in your left hand to accompany.
-You will need to think the seventh chords out beforehand, and perhaps even write them down, but with practice, these chords will become second nature.
+A great example of this is in the jazz standard “Autumn Leaves.”
+In this song, there are dominant seventh chords, minor seventh chords, major seventh chords and half diminished seventh chords.
+The lesson below gives you the seventh chords above the notation.
+Try playing the right-hand melody in the video and use seventh chords in your left hand to accompany.
+You will need to think the seventh chords out beforehand, and perhaps even write them down.
+But with practice, these chords will become second nature.

-Practicing seventh chords
+Continuing after seventh chords

-Author of this blog post
+Author of this blog post: